json-everything/json-everything/json-everything.net/wwwroot/md/json-more.md

 ## Equality comparison

 Sadly, it seems equality was considered unnecessary.
-To remedy that, the `.IsEquivalentTo()` extension method is supplied for `JsonDocument` and `JsonElement`.
+To remedy that, the `.IsEquivalentTo()` extension method is supplied for `JsonDocument`, `JsonElement`, and `JsonNode`.

 This extension method calculates the JSON-equality of the nodes.
 This means that objects are key-matched (unordered) and arrays are sequence-matched (ordered).